Laxmannegi/C-I/README.md

          return 0;
    }
   }
-  // suppose we don't have a access of student class or student is pre-define classs or some other person has implemented.. to overcome this problem take a new class and implment a interface IComparer;
+  // suppose we don't have a access of student class or student is pre-define classs or some other person has implemented.. to overcome this problem take a new class and implement a interface IComparer;
   Class CompareStudents : IComparer<Student>
   {
     public int CompareTo(Student x , Student y)